u-blox/u-blox-sho-OpenCPU/zephyr/boards/arm/ubx_evknorab12_nrf5340/doc/index.rst

 Hardware
 ********

-EVK-NORA-B12 has two external oscillators.
+EVK-NORA-B12 has two oscillators.
+The main clock is contained within the NORA-B12 module and has a frequency of 32 MHz.
+The slow clock can be enabled as an RC oscillator on the module, or with an external crystal.
 The frequency of the slow clock is 32.768 kHz.
-The frequency of the main clock is 32 MHz.

 Supported Features
 ==================